Right Brain Dominance: Benefits & Characteristics

 All said and done, remember that the brain functions as a whole.
 Neuroscientists no longer believe that brain functions are limited to specific brain locations alone.
 The brain works like a network with different locations communicating with each other.
 Therefore, make sure that your child puts the functions of both sides of her brain to good use.

-D. Jamuna Rajeswaran is a Professor at the Dept. of Clinical Psychology, NIMHANS.
+Dr Jamuna is a Professor at the Dept of Clinical Psychology, NIMHANS.
 She heads the Clinical Neuropsychology and Cognitive Neuroscience Centre.